Committees

 Agencies, Boards and Other Committees

 Citizen appointments are made upon the election of a new council or as vacancies arise.
-Any vacancies occurring throughout Council's term are advertised on the City's website under News and Alerts and in Oshawa This Week newspaper and through the City's social media accounts.
-In addition, the City reaches out to community organizations and partners to promote vacancies.
+The City advertises vacancies on the website and on Public Notice Bulletin Boards in City Facilities.
+The City also reaches out to community organizations and partners to promote vacancies.

-Submit an application for appointment to the Oshawa Accessibility Advisory Committee
+Application for Appointment to Oshawa Accessibility Advisory Committee

-Submit an application for appointment to the Oshawa Animal Care Advisory Committee
+Application for Appointment to the Oshawa Animal Care Advisory Committee

 Advisory Committees

-The City of Oshawa encourages citizens to participate in their community by volunteering for a position on one of its Advisory Committees.
-Membership in an Advisory Committee is based on the Committee's Terms of Reference.
-Membership may include citizen, stakeholder and Council Member appointments.
+Citizens are encouraged to take part by volunteering for a position on an Advisory Committee.
+Membership on an Advisory Committee is based on the Committee's Terms of Reference.

-The City's Advisory Committees report as needed through the appropriate Standing Committee based on the subject matter.
+Advisory Committees report as needed through Standing Committees based on subject matter.

 The Advisory Committee Policy and Procedure guides the Advisory Committees.